 - Internal prioritisation of identified topics with the Group’s management, through consultation with senior leadership including human resources, quality and HSE affairs, procurement, production, technical department, and investor relations;

 - External prioritisation of identified topics with the main Group’s stakeholders, through interviews at selected operating sites (with representatives of clients, employees, unions, and sub-contractors), a survey of a cross-section of employees, as well as interviews with external stakeholders, both at headquarters (investors and clients) and at operating sites (local communities and authorities);

 - Final approval from Group senior management of the defined shortlist of priority topics.

-By means of this process we identified 11 priority topics, as reported in the materiality matrix below, which form the basis of this report and are aggregated in four main areas of commitment.
+Through this process, we identified 12 priority topics, as reported in the materiality matrix below, which form the basis of this report.
+We have grouped these topics under four key areas of commitment that reflect our corporate values.
 For further details, please refer to the Methodological Note.

 Sustainability challenges and opportunities

-To provide a broader view of the materiality analysis, the following table shows our main sustainability potential risks and opportunities, divided into areas of commitment.
+To provide a broader view of our materiality analysis, the following table shows our main sustainability potential risks and opportunities, divided into our four areas of commitment.

 |Area||Topics||Potential risks||Potential opportunities|